 The cloud infrastructure is operated solely for a single organization.
 It may be managed by the organization or a third party and may exist on premise or off premise.

 The cloud infrastructure is shared by several organizations and supports a specific community that has shared concerns (e.g., mission, security requirements, policy, and compliance considerations).
 It may be managed by the organizations or a third party and may exist on premise or off premise.

 The cloud infrastructure is made available to the general public or a large industry group and is owned by an organization selling cloud services.

 The cloud infrastructure is a composition of two or more clouds (private, community, or public) that remain unique entities but are bound together by standardized or proprietary technology that enables data and application portability (e.g., cloud bursting for load-balancing between clouds)

 How it Works?

-Cloud computing applies traditional super computing, or high-performance computing power, normally used by military and research facilities, to perform tens of trillions of computations per second.
+It applies traditional super computing, or high-performance computing power, normally used by military and research facilities, to perform tens of trillions of computations per second.
 In consumer-oriented applications such as financial portfolios, to deliver personalized information, to provide data storage or to power large, immersive online computer games.

-To do this, cloud computing uses networks of large groups of servers typically running low-cost consumer PC technology with specialized connections to spread data-processing chores across them.
+To do this, it uses networks of large groups of servers typically running low-cost consumer PC technology with specialized connections to spread data-processing chores across them.
 This shared IT infrastructure contains large pools of systems that are linked together.
 Often, virtualization techniques are used to maximize the power of cloud computing.